ElectronicEngineerr/DC-Motor-Driving-with-Jetson-Nano-/README.md

 Fact, I prepared a code for you to control the motor with the keyboard, so you can move the dc motor back and forth with a keyboard library.

 Of course, do not forget to add the libraries of these codes.
-You can find the necessary codes above.
+You can find the necessary codes above...